-One of the secrets to getting through perimenopause, menopause and post-menopause is making some lifestyle changes.
+Menopause friendly ANZAC biscuits?
+Yep, you see one of the secrets to getting through perimenopause, menopause and post-menopause is making some dietary tweaks.

-We recommend six pillars for your happiest menopause transition.
+We recommend 7 pillars for your calmest happiest menopause ride.

-Regular readers will know we recommend food that is as unprocessed as possible.
-This is because goods made with refined sugars and carbohydrates can be problematic.
-Consequently, our bodies can’t process them as they once did.
-Therefore, eating them can have several unwanted side effects including weight gain and hormone imbalance.
+In addition we suggest food that’s as unprocessed as possible.
+This is because foods made with refined sugars and carbohydrates can play havoc with our hormones (read insulin) and our bodies.
+What’s more, our bodies simply can’t process them like they once did.
+So eating them can have several pesky side effects including weight gain and hormone imbalance.

 ANZAC Day